Suriname: Education

 Education in Suriname is compulsory until the age of 12, and the nation had a net primary enrollment rate of 94% in 2004.
 Literacy is very common, particularly among men.
 The main university in the country is the Anton de Kom University of Suriname.

 From elementary school to high school there are 13 grades.
-The elementary school has six grades, middle school four grades and high school three grades.
-Students take a test in the end of elementary school to determine whether they will go to the MULO (secondary modern school) or a middle school of lower standards like LBO.
+The elementary school has six grades, middle school four grades, and high school three grades.
+Students take a test at the end of elementary school to determine whether they will go to the MULO (secondary modern school) or a middle school of lower standards like LBO.

-Students going from the second grade of middle school to the third grade have to choose between the business or science courses.
-This will determine what their major subjects will be.
-In order to go on to study math and physics, the student must have a total of 12 points.
-If the student has fewer points, he/she will go into the business courses or fail the grade.
+Culture

+Owing to the country's multicultural heritage, Suriname celebrates a variety of distinct ethnic and religious festivals.